dpw/node-buffer-more-ints/README.md

 represented as a JavaScript number.

 In certain situations it might be important to check that a JavaScript number was read exactly.
-The `Buffer.isContiguousInt` function will determine this:
+The `isContiguousInt` or `Buffer.isContiguousInt` (polyfill) function will determine this:

     > Buffer.isContiguousInt(0x1fffffffffffff);
     true
     > Buffer.isContiguousInt(0x20000000000000);
     false

-And `Buffer.assertContiguousInt` asserts that a number is so:
+And `assertContiguousInt` asserts that a number is so:

     > Buffer.assertContiguousInt(0x1fffffffffffff);
     undefined